ChronoSheets/ChronoSheets-CSharp-Client/docs/ReportsApi.md

         public void main()
         {
             var apiInstance = new ReportsApi();
-            var tripId = 56;  // int? | The ID of the trip
-            var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token
+            var tripId = 56;  // int? | The ID of the Trip you want to get var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token

             try
             {
-                // Get trip by Id, for reporting purposes CSApiResponseTrip result = apiInstance.ReportsGetOrgTripById(tripId, xChronosheetsAuth);
+                // Get trip by Id, for reporting purposes.
+Requires the 'ReportAdmin' permission.
+                CSApiResponseTrip result = apiInstance.ReportsGetOrgTripById(tripId, xChronosheetsAuth);
                 Debug.WriteLine(result);
             }